syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/appearance.md

 ## Title

-The title is used to provide a quick information about the data plotted in heatmap.
-The [text](../api/heatmap/title/#text) property is used to set the title for the heatmap.
+The title is used to provide a quick information about the data plotted in HeatMap.
+The [text](../api/heatmap/title/#text) property is used to set the title for the HeatMap.
 The text style of the title can be customized by using the [textStyle](../api/heatmap/title/#textstyle) property.

 {% if page.publishingplatform == "typescript" %}